 Visitors travelling by air can arrive at La Nubia Airport.
 However, the runways at this facility are very short and can only receive flights from turbo-propeller aircraft.
 Alternatively, you can also fly into the José María Córdova International Airport in Medellin and get to Manizales via an inexpensive coach.

 Getting around Manizales is easy and cheap.
 Bus fare is usually costs less than A$1, depending on the distance and the bus line.
 Taxis are ubiquitous, but the minimum fee will be about twice that amount.

-3 hotels in Manizales,
+3 hotels in Manizales, CO

 Estelar Recinto Del Pensamiento Hotel Manizales is located in a beautiful natural area with a modern auditorium equipped with the latest technology and audiovisual aids.
 GeneralEstelar Recinto Del...
 More